execRooted/execRooted/README.md

 ## Hi there,

 Im Mike.
 A full stack developer who builds whatever its useful.
-I am also *kind of retarded.*
+I am also *kind of ret---.*

 ## Experiences: